-This report contains the results of a consideration of the historical, archaeological, architectural and map evidence relating to the development of Charmouth.
-It has focused on the understanding of its overall development from the earliest beginnings to the present day, with a view to defining how this has influenced the modern townscape, identifying what historical features and structures survive within the modern settlement, and comprehending what is the contribution of its historic dimension to the character of Charmouth today.
+This report contains the results of a consideration of the historical, archaeological, architectural and map evidence relating to the development of Weymouth.
+It has focused on the understanding of the overall development of the town from its earliest beginnings to the present day, with a view to defining how this has influenced the modern townscape, identifying what historical features and structures survive within the modern town, and comprehending what is the contribution of its historic dimension to the character of Weymouth today.
 This will enable an informed approach to the management of change and conservation of the urban environment to be undertaken.